 Kradjian is also one of the founders of the multi-award-winning First Night® Binghamton New Year's Eve festival.
 In addition, she has received many state and local awards for community service, including the national Jefferson Award for public service.

-At present, she serves on the board of the UHS Foundation and is a SUNY Broome Community College trustee.
-She is a past chair and present member of the Binghamton University Forum.
+At present, she serves on the board of the UHS Foundation.
+She is a past chair and present member of the Binghamton University Forum as well as a past trustee at SUNY Broome Community College.
 Kradjian has served on several local arts and human-services boards, and has been on the advisory board of the Bill T. Jones/Arnie Zane Dance Company in New York City.
 Additionally, she coordinated the opening ceremony events for the three Empire State Games held in the Southern Tier.

 Prior to living in Greater Binghamton, Kradjian performed off Broadway and in several regional theaters.
 During that time, she also appeared on the soap opera All My Children as gossip columnist Audrey Wilson and in national television commercials.
 While in Manhattan, she performed her one-woman cabaret act in several clubs and as the opening act for Eartha Kitt.

-Kradjian resides in Endwell with her husband, Ara, and dog, Gunnar.
+Kradjian resides in Endwell with her dog, Gunnar.